Frank Capra: Disillusionment period and later years

 Following It's a Wonderful Life and State of the Union, which were done soon after the war ended, Capra's themes were becoming out of step with changes in the film industry and the public mood.
-Friedman finds that while Capra's ideas were popular with depression-era and prewar audiences, they became less relevant to a prospering post-war America.
+Friedman finds that while Capra's ideas were popular with depression-era and prewar audiences, they became less relevant to a prospering postwar America.
+Capra didn't help his own cause when he consulted old 1930s scripts for his latest productions.
 Capra had become "disconnected from an American culture that had changed" during the previous decade.
 Biographer Joseph McBride argues that Capra's disillusionment was more related to the negative effect that the House Un-American Activities Committee (HUAC) had on the film industry in general.
 The HUAC interrogations in the early 1950s ended many Hollywood careers.
 Capra himself was not called to testify, although he was a prime target of the committee due to his past associations with many Hollywood blacklisted screenwriters.

 Capra blamed his early retirement from films on the rising power of stars, which forced him to continually compromise his artistic vision.
 He also claimed that increasing budgetary and scheduling demands had constrained his creative abilities.
 Film historian Michael Medved agreed with Capra, noting that he walked away from the movie business because "he refused to adjust to the cynicism of the new order."
 In his autobiography, written in 1971, Capra expressed his feelings about the shifting film industry:

 Capra added that in his opinion, "practically all the Hollywood film-making of today is stooping to cheap salacious pornography in a crazy bastardization of a great art to compete for the 'patronage' of deviates and masturbators."

 Capra remained employable in Hollywood during and after the HUAC hearings but chose nonetheless to demonstrate his loyalty by attempting to re-enlist in the Army at the outbreak of the Korean War, in 1950.
 He was rejected due to his age.
 He was later invited to join the Defense Department's newly formed Think Tank project, VISTA, but was denied the necessary clearance.
 According to Friedman, "these two rejections were devastating to the man who had made a career of demonstrating American ideals in film", along with his directing award-winning documentary films for the Army.